CheIIau/aneki/README.md

 Wanna to upload you joke or meme.
 Welcome to Aneki.
 Build on Vue framework with additional use of vuex and vue-router.
 ### [The link](https://aneki-af274.web.app/)

+Links below does not work anymore due to heroku has become a paid service

 ### [Mirror](https://anek-i.herokuapp.com/) (may take a while to load)

 ### [The site with glassmorphism design](https://aneki-glass.herokuapp.com/) (may take a while to load)